 An in-depth exegetical and expositional study of the book of Genesis.
 Emphasis on the major doctrine of creation as well as a brief study of events, characters, and doctrines of the book.
+Prerequisite: A grade of C (73%) or better in BI 213.

-BI 440.....INTERPRETING ROMANS (3)
+BI 440NINTERPRETING ROMANS (3)